Amartya32/Leap_and_Motion_Capture/README.md

   </ul>
   <li>sanitiseArray</li>
   <ul>
-    <li>just removes opening and closing brackets from (x, y, z) tuples as you dont want those in your data</li>
+    <li>removes opening and closing brackets from (x, y, z) tuples as you dont want those in your data</li>
   </ul>
 </ul>